 Demons and Ghosts in the Suicide Forest

 Individuals who survived attempts to kill themselves speak of a demonic force that called them there.
 Some say they felt compelled, while others claim they felt dragged into the woods.
 Japanese folklore claims that terrifying spirits and demons glide among the trees.
-Visitors sometimes say they catch a glimpse of ghosts in their peripheral view.
+Also, visitors in cars sometimes say they catch a glimpse of ghosts in their peripheral view.

-Spiritualists of Japan believe the paranormal activity results from the self-killings.
+Spiritualists of Japan believe the paranormal activity results from the suicides.
 According to that idea, the souls of the dead permeate the soil and trees.
-Folklore tells us that many people who enter cannot find their way out of the dark depths of the woods.
+Other stories describe how folks who enter cannot find their way out of the dark depths of the woods.